aws-quickstart/quickstart-ammos-smallsat-toolkit/templates/README.md

 ## Notes

-## Entry Template

-The Entry template is a script-generated
+- **ammos-cubs.entry-main.template.yaml**: The entry template is generated from a script in `scripts/entry`.
+It is an adaptor for the main stack for parameters passed in as a blob: either directly through command line cloudformation builds or through the AWS cloudformation quick-create link.